Solar Cult Complex In The Temple Of Hatshepsut In Deir El-Bahari Reconstructed

 The Upper Terrace of the Temple of Hatshepsut in the end of the 19th century (Photo courtesy of the Metropolitan Museum of Art in New York)

-Suggestions as to the reconstruction of the central feature of the Complex, the Solar Altar in the middle of an open-air courtyard, include an offering table flanked by two obelisks.
+Regarding the reconstruction of the central element of the Complex, specifically the Solar Altar situated within an open-air courtyard, proposed configurations incorporate an offering table accompanied by two obelisks on either side.

 Expand for references